JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/mesh.rst

 Object Mesh Data
 ================

 Vertex and Polygon data outputs were removed as well as their data types, they are no longer available in AN 2.0.
-As an alternative, some new outputs were given including: Vertices Normals, Polygons Centers, Polygons Normals, Local Polygon Areas and Material Indices.
+As an alternative, some new outputs are available: Vertex Normals, Polygon Centers, Polygon Normals, Local Polygon Areas and Material Indices.
 The new outputs are pretty much what the polygon and vertex data included, so there no loss of flexibility here, in fact it is much more efficient.

 .. image:: images/mesh_data.gif